TshepoMasuku/CrwnClothing/README.md

-# Getting Started with this Create React App aka Crown-Clothing
+# Getting Started with this Create React App for CrwnClothing

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).